ardatan/graphql-mesh/website/docs/handlers/odata.md

 ```
 ## Dynamic Header Values

 Mesh can take dynamic values from the GraphQL Context or the environmental variables.
-If you use `mesh serve`, GraphQL Context will be the incoming HTTP request.
+If you use `mesh dev` or `mesh start`, GraphQL Context will be the incoming HTTP request.

 The expression inside dynamic values should be as in JS.

-### From Context (HTTP Header for `mesh serve`)
+### From Context (HTTP Header for `mesh dev` or `mesh start`)

 ```yml
 sources: